Crispy Caramelized Brussels Sprouts with Bacon

-The key to getting crisp brussels sprouts is to roast them on a very hot pan.
-Make sure to stick your sheet pan in the oven while it’s heating!
+- The key to getting crisp Brussels sprouts is to roast them on a very hot pan.
+Make sure to stick your sheet pan in the oven while it’s heating.

-More cozy side dishes to try
+More cozy side dishes

 Charred Broccoli with Breadcrumbs & Pecorino

-Crispy Brussels Sprouts with Fried Shallots + Bacon + Dijon Vinaigrette
+Crispy Caramelized Brussels Sprouts with Bacon

-- 1/4 lb thick-cut bacon, diced
+- 1/4 pound thick-cut bacon, diced

-- 1/4 cup olive oil
+- 2 Tablespoons olive oil

-- Salt and pepper, to taste
+- Kosher salt and freshly-ground pepper, to taste

-- 2 tbsp red wine vinegar
+- 2 Tablespoons red wine vinegar

-- 1/2 tbsp Dijon mustard
+- 1/2 Tablespoon Dijon mustard

-- 1 tbsp honey
+- 1 Tablespoon honey

 - 1/4 cup reserved shallot oil (or olive oil)

-- Salt and pepper, to taste
+- Kosher salt and freshly-ground pepper, to taste

-- When the oven is heated, carefully spread the brussels sprouts on the hot sheet pan.
-Use tongs to place the brussels sprouts cut-side down for max crispiness.
+- When the oven is heated, carefully spread the Brussels sprouts evenly between the hot sheet pans.
+Use tongs to place the Brussels sprouts cut-side down for max crispiness.

 xo Sara Lynn

-*Song of the day: Friend Song by Slaughter Beach, Dog
+Song of the day – Friend Song by Slaughter Beach, Dog